-Mubarak Al Ghazali is young dedicated, hardworking Omani.
-He has 24 years' experience in Insurance, management, HR, administration and compliance.
-He has been working in Al Anwar Holdings SAOG since 2005.
+Mubarak Al Ghazali has 24 years' experience in Insurance, management, HR, administration and compliance.
+He has been working in Al Anwar Investments SAOG since 2005.
 Mubarak holds General Diploma certificate and a certificate in Human Resource Management.
 He attended several training courses, workshops and conferences in various fields like Human Resource, Executive Management skills and Effective Leadership.
 He also attended many workshops organized by Muscat Securities Market and Capital Market Authority and other government bodies.